noahgibbs/codefolio_octopress/source/_posts/2015-03-05-tech-companies-why-you-cant-hire-engineers-and-how-to-fix.markdown

 skill in technology, then stop gaining more for awhile, or gain it more slowly (i.e. not at work with "science projects".)

+The communication/attitude thing is possible too -- it requires a level of humility and empathy that doesn't come without a lot of practice and a fair quantity of screwing up over a number of years.

 It's just that you want somebody who has put a short teaching career worth of effort into teaching.
 And a long programming career worth of effort into programming.
 And architecture.
 Plus you want them to be constantly positive,